pedrovhb/timeless_loop/README.md

 timeless_loop is a Python library that provides a custom asyncio event loop, allowing you to freeze time and avoid pesky delays while writing or testing async code.
 It does so by defining a subclass of the standard library `SelectorEventLoop`, which behaves nearly identically to the real one.
 It differs in that it does not actually wait for any time to pass; instead, it simply advances the loop's internal clock to the exact time of execution of the next scheduled callback when there are no immediately ready loop callbacks available.
+This allows you to run code that uses asyncio's `sleep` and `wait` functions without having to wait for the actual time to pass, without having to change any lines of code between the real and the fake time event loop.

 ## Installation